tobylc/Deeper-Mobile-Client/replit.md

 # Deeper - iOS Mobile App

 ## Overview
-Deeper is an iOS mobile app built with React Native (Expo) that provides a secure authentication experience connecting to the joindeeper.com backend API.
-Features include email/password login, biometric authentication (Face ID/Touch ID), push notifications, and an onboarding flow for new users.
+Deeper is an iOS mobile app built with React Native (Expo) that replicates the desktop application at joindeeper.com.
+The app features a turn-based conversation system designed to facilitate deeper connections between people through thoughtful questions and responses.

 ## Project Structure
 ```